opencv/opencv/doc/js_tutorials/js_tutorials.markdown

 -   @subpage tutorial_js_table_of_contents_gui

-    Here you will learn how to read and display images.
+    Here you will learn how to read and display images and videos, and create trackbar.

 -   @subpage tutorial_js_table_of_contents_imgproc

     In this section
     you will learn different image processing functions inside OpenCV.

+-   @subpage tutorial_js_table_of_contents_video

+    In this section you
+    will learn different techniques to work with videos like object tracking etc.

 -   @subpage tutorial_js_table_of_contents_objdetect